tgulu/Green-House-Projects/README.md

-# Greenhouse Projects
+# Greenhouse Project

 ## Description

-Greenhouse Projects is a platform dedicated to nurturing Brighton’s vibrant music scene, providing a space for R&B singers, rappers, DJs, and other talented young musicians to grow and connect.
+Greenhouse Project is a platform dedicated to nurturing Brighton’s vibrant music scene, providing a space for R&B singers, rappers, DJs, and other talented young musicians to grow and connect.
 Started by Cash Green, the project's mission is to connect the Brighton scene with the rest of the world.

 ## Website